-My work life hasn’t been your average 9 to 5; I’ve always managed to combine several roles which has developed my skills in many areas and added variety to my routine.
-I have worked in numerous types of roles over the years, from teaching, training, community work, project work and the outdoor industry.
+My work life hasn’t been your average 9 to 5.
+I’ve always combined several roles which has developed my skills in many areas and added variety to my routine.
+I have worked in numerous jobs over the years, from teaching, training, community work, project work and the outdoor industry.
 I feel privileged to say that on the whole I’ve never had that Monday morning feeling of dreading going back to work.

 Sense of Direction encapsulates my love for walking as well as the personal development aspect.
 It was during a walk that I came up with the concept of Sense of Direction.
 Walking has given me many pleasures and skills over the years, including:

 - a sense of peace and calm when I need it

 - shared social interaction – walking with friends old and new

 - opportunity to travel to new, beautiful places, both at home and broad